swswsw/secret-ballot/README.md

 * If you don't see anything in the web browser, ensure your Metamask is unlocked and configured for the Oasis testnet
 * Due to rate limiting the web UI doesn't always display complete information.
 If the page doesn't fully populate you may need to wait a few seconds and refresh the page
-* To change the ballot options, edit `migrations/2_deploy_contracts.js` then re-deploy using the instructions above
+* To change the auction options, edit `migrations/2_deploy_contracts.js` then re-deploy using the instructions above